yk3thn/erswapper/README.md

 | **What cannot be swapped?** | The textures Rust stores in a form this tool can't rewrite. |
 | **Rebuild Previews** | Re-reads every preview from the game, if one looks wrong. |
 | **Settings** | Rust folder, Config folder, manual update check, clear history. |

+## What I've found

+- Editing walls to be transparent is unreliable
+- Keeping backup files inside the Bundle folder does not affect the process
+- Adding junk data in the middle of a bundle seems to not affect the process
+- Adding extra data to the end of a bundle seems to not affect the process
+- Modded servers stream their assets, but im assuming there is a way to force a fallback on the assets on your disk
+- Editing AOs or Masks is unsupported for this program but I don't see why you couldn't do it manually
+- I've swapped at least 25 textures over the last 2 days and havent been banned or suspended (Subject to change)
+- Rust detects UABEA and HxD open
+- Rust does not detect ERSwapper open
+- This program is built such that if Rust changes the format of the assets, it can be rebuilt to support the new system
+- EAC does not check the hash or file size of the bundle files reliably.
+Sometimes it does, sometimes it doesn't
+- I can't test all the assets available so if you find one that doesnt work please let me know

+## Limitations

+I am only 1 person so I can only launch Rust over and over again so many times, but here are the limits i've found:

+1. Editing more than 2 bundles at once is unreliable
+2. Editing more than 3 textures in ANY file is unreliable
+3. Editing Icons that are 256x256 are unreliable
+4. Editing meshes, materials, audio, or other data types are unsupported
+5. Editing certain image formats are unsupported (See the "What cannot be swapped?" page in the swapper.)

 ## Building from source